 As a leader on and off the pitch, Chelsea Football Club is aware of our impact within our community.
 As part of this commitment we believe football clubs have a vital role to play in minimising this impact by the club, staff and fans on their environment.

-It is the policy of Chelsea, as a club and a business, to continually develop, review and improve our environmental objectives and with this in mind, a Sustainability Group has been created to work towards further sustainable and environmentally friendly projects, in the present and for the future of this club.
+It is the policy of Chelsea, as a club and a business, to continually develop, review and improve our environmental objectives and with this in mind our company wide Sustainability Group works towards further sustainable and environmentally friendly projects, in the present and for the future of this club.

 To reach this goal, we shall continue to improve efficiency in the use of all resources and adopt an approach to implement low and zero carbon technologies where appropriate.

 We are committed to treating all relevant legal and environmental legislation and guidelines as a minimum requirement and will seek to exceed them wherever possible.
 We are also fully (Energy Savings Opportunities Scheme) ESOS compliant.

 We also encourage all internal and external stakeholders to share our aims, particularly our staff, fans and suppliers/partners.

 In 2021 the club was ranked sixth in the Sports Positive League.